-This transparency lets them understand your situation better and can provide much-needed support and flexibility when required.
+This transparency gives them a better understanding of your situation, enabling them to offer much-needed support and flexibility when required.

 Your employer and professors can be valuable allies on this journey.
-If your work schedule becomes exceptionally demanding or you have a critical academic deadline, communicate your needs.
+Communicate your needs if your work schedule becomes exceptionally demanding or you have a critical academic deadline.

 Many employers and educational institutions will provide support or adjust schedules when they know your circumstances.
-Don’t hesitate to ask for help or accommodations if necessary.
+Don’t hesitate to ask for help of any kind if necessary.

 Embrace Productivity Tools and Apps

-So, utilizing tools like calendar apps to schedule tasks, project management tools to track progress, and note-taking apps to organize your study materials is a lifesaver.
+Therefore, utilize tools, including calendar apps, to schedule tasks; project management tools to track progress; and note-taking apps to organize your study materials.

-Automate repetitive tasks whenever possible to free up your time for more important responsibilities.
+Automate your repetitive tasks whenever possible to create time for more important responsibilities.